I stared down at Bree’s lifeless body broken on the rocks below.

-I wanted to believe my mother was alive just as badly as she did.
+I wanted to believe my mother was alive just as bad as she did.

 She took a deep breath.
 “Okay then, I will see what I can find on Gorias.”

-I felt a little stronger after talking to Grandma.
+We said our goodbyes, and I felt a little stronger after hanging up with Grandma.

 “You’ve been discharged.
 Jasmine’s mom filled all the paperwork out.
 We’re meeting Jasmine and her parents at the hotel,” Bridget said.